shangsuru/blog/content/posts/codeql/index.md

 Threat modelling involves identifying and analyzing potential security risks early on, allowing developers to proactively address these issues during the development stage.
 Development standards, such as coding guidelines and best practices, help maintain consistency and security throughout the codebase.
 Static Application Security Testing (SAST) tools, like CodeQL, on the other hand, scan the source code for known security flaws and coding errors, enabling early detection and remediation of vulnerabilities.

 In the Inherit stage, the focus shifts to managing software dependencies effectively.
 Software Composition Analysis (SCA) tools are a key component of this phase.
-They are usex to identify and assess the third-party libraries that a project relies on.
+They are used to identify and assess the third-party libraries that a project relies on.
 By thoroughly analyzing these dependencies, development teams can ensure that they meet security and compliance standards.
-Clear policies for dependency management and the creation of an inventory of all utilized components and proper patch management are paramount to prevent vulnerabilities arising from outdated or insecure dependencies.
+Clear policies for dependency management and the creation of an inventory of all utilized component are paramount to prevent vulnerabilities arising from outdated or insecure dependencies.

 The Build stage is where we test the final product as a whole.
 Dynamic Application Security Testing (DAST) tests the software during runtime, simulating real-world attacks.
 Compliance Testing ensures that the software complies with industry standards, legal regulations, etc. while infrastructure testing assesses the security of the underlying infrastructure where the application will be deployed.
 This includes examining servers, databases, and network configurations for vulnerabilities and misconfigurations that could be exploited.

-The Deploy stage should be as automated as possible to avoid human error.
+The Deploy stage should be as automated as possible to avoid human error, e.g. through Infrastructure as Code tools like Terraform.

 The Operate stage is where the software runs in production.
 To ensure the security of the application we can make use of Cloud Security Monitoring, Runtime Application Self-Protection, and Bug Bounties.
 Cloud Security Monitoring involves continuous surveillance and analysis of the cloud infrastructure.
 This is essential for identifying and responding to potential security incidents, abnormal behaviour or vulnerabilities in a cloud-based environment.
 RASP is an additional security layer embedded within the application itself.
 It dynamically monitors the application's behavior during runtime, identifying and mitigating potential security threats and attacks in real-time.
 Bug Bounties on the other hand, are programs that invite external security researches (bug hunters) to identify and report vulnerabilities in the software.
 By incentivizing ethical hacking, organizations can discover and address security issues that might otherwise go unnoticed.

 # What is CodeQL and what can we do with it?

 CodeQL is a declarative static analysis tool.
-It creates a database of facts from a program source, then runs queries over those facts to extract information.
+It creates a database of facts from a program source, then runs queries over those facts to extract information (see Figure 2).

 ![CodeQL Components](posts/codeql/images/components.png)